appodeal/appodeal-qt-plugin/readme.md

 #### Enabling logging

 ```
-Appodeal::setLogLevel(Appodeal::LogLevel::verbose);
+AppodealAds::setLogLevel(AppodealAds::LogLevel::verbose);
 ```
 Enable debug logging to logcat using tag "Appodeal"

-Possible values: Appodeal::LogLevel::verbose, Appodeal::LogLevel::debug, Appodeal::LogLevel::none.
+Possible values: AppodealAds::LogLevel::verbose, AppodealAds::LogLevel::debug, AppodealAds::LogLevel::none.

 #### Checking if ad is loaded

 ```
-Appodeal::isLoaded(adTypes);
+AppodealAds::isLoaded(adTypes);
 ```
-To check if interstitial is loaded use Appodeal::isLoaded(Appodeal::INTERSTITIAL)
+To check if interstitial is loaded use AppodealAds::isLoaded(AppodealAds::INTERSTITIAL)

-To check if skippable video is loaded use Appodeal::isLoaded(Appodeal::SKIPPABLE_VIDEO)
+To check if skippable video is loaded use AppodealAds::isLoaded(AppodealAds::SKIPPABLE_VIDEO)

-To check if rewarded video is loaded use Appodeal::(Appodeal::REWARDED_VIDEO)
+To check if rewarded video is loaded use AppodealAds::(AppodealAds::REWARDED_VIDEO)

-To check if non-skippable video is loaded use Appodeal::(Appodeal::NON_SKIPPABLE_VIDEO)
+To check if non-skippable video is loaded use AppodealAds::(AppodealAds::NON_SKIPPABLE_VIDEO)

-To check if banner is loaded use Appodeal::isLoaded(Appodeal::BANNER)
+To check if banner is loaded use AppodealAds::isLoaded(AppodealAds::BANNER)

 #### Checking if loaded ad is precache

 ```
-Appodeal::isPrecache(adTypes);
+AppodealAds::isPrecache(adTypes);
 ```

-Currently supported only for interstitials, Use Appodeal::isPrecache(Appodeal::INTERSTITIAL)
+Currently supported only for interstitials, Use AppodealAds::isPrecache(AppodealAds::INTERSTITIAL)

 #### Setting Interstitial callbacks